 Smilelove has also gained some customer recognition by focusing on affordability and ambitious promotions.
-Their frequent $300-400 discounts have helped them to stand out as the industry’s most cost-effective brands.
+Their frequent $300-400 discounts have helped them to stand out as one of the industry’s most cost-effective brands.
 However, due to financial struggles, they had to cease operations in 2020, leaving their growing customer base stranded.
 Right now, we’d advise you to avoid Smilelove, as it appears that they’re not currently delivering products or refunds, and it’s unclear whether their new business model will work out.

 Which Home Teeth Aligner Should You Use?

 Definitely SnapCorrect.
 Purchasing anything from Smilelove right now is a huge risk since there’s no guarantee that you’ll actually receive what you bought.
 Choose SnapCorrect and you’ll get an affordable sticker price along with effective treatment and free whitening products for life.

 Sticking to a strict budget, intrigued by the free whitening for life guarantee, and not concerned about going with a newer and more untested company.

 Seeking the most affordable option available, intrigued by the prorated refund policy, and want to have your aligner plan crafted by an orthodontist.